 Kent Carroll, Publisher-at-large, was the editorial director of Grove Press from 1975 to 1981.
 In 1982, he co-founded Carroll & Graf, where he was both publisher and Editor-in-Chief.
 He has been at Europa Editions since its foundation in 2005.

 Eva Ferri, Acquiring Editor of Foreign Fiction, was born in Rome in 1988.
 She studied Philosophy and Public Policy in Italy and at the London School of Economics, and is currently completing a masters in Philosophy and Jungian Psychoanalysis in Milan.
 She was born in Rome in 1988 and now lives between Rome and London.

-Leonella Basiglini, production and editorial coordinator, has a degree in German Literature and a masters in publishing.
+Leonella Basiglini, Production Manager, has a degree in German Literature and a masters in publishing.
 She worked for over ten years as an editor in corporate publishing in Milan before joining Europa Editions in the company's Rome office.
 She is also a translator from German to Italian.

 Diego Vitali, Digital Production Manager, studied Comparative Literature at La Sapienza and graduated in Publishing and Journalism.

 Emanuele Ragnisco is a freelance graphic designer and the owner of Mekkanografici Associates.